 STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: DANGER!
 Cancer hazard and reproductive hazard.
-Flammable liquid and gas under pressure.
-May form explosive mixtures with air.
+Potentially flammable liquid and gas under pressure.
+Under certain conditions, may form explosive mixtures with air.
 (See section 5.)
-Immediately evacuate all personnel from danger area.
+Evacuate all personnel from danger area.
 Use self-contained breathing apparatus operated in the pressure demand mode and appropriate protective clothing.
 Shut off leak if you can do so without risk.
 Vapors can be reduced with fog or fine water spray.
 Ventilate area of leak or move leaking assembly to a well-ventilated area.
 Test for sufficient oxygen, especially in confined spaces, before allowing reentry.
 Do not allow solutions of ethylene oxide and water to discharge into streams or sewers.
 Contingency planning is recommended for handling releases, spills, and emergencies.